Cookies on the Healthspan site

 Anxiety in itself is not fundamentally 'bad'.
 Yes, it can feel horrible, thanks to physical symptoms such as racing heart, palpitations, sweaty palms, dizziness and tummy upsets, but it is in fact an adaptive physiological process that has allowed us to survive.
 The problem we have is that these sensations are driven by the fight-or-flight response, which our ancestors needed to either escape or slay predators, but which has not evolved with modern life.

-Now, this same stress response is triggered when we anticipate danger, such as COVID-19 and its consequences, as fears over health, financial security and our children's futures weigh heavily on our minds.
+This same stress response is triggered when we anticipate danger, as fears over health, financial security and our children's futures weigh heavily on our minds.

-Added to this are the demands and stresses of daily life, which for most of us have changed beyond recognition.
-Grappling with video conferencing technology, not being able to see friends and family or engage in regular activities creates another layer of anxiety.
-Therefore, it is completely understandable that we are experiencing feelings of being overwhelmed and a sense of teetering on the edge.
-Although we cannot magically end this pandemic, there are many things we can all do to help us cope during these uncertain and challenging times.
+Added to this are the demands and stresses of daily life, so it is completely understandable that we are experiencing feelings of being overwhelmed and a sense of teetering on the edge.
+Despite the challenges, there are many things we can all do to help us cope during these uncertain and challenging times.

 Repetitive and ruminative thoughts are fuel for anxiety, which feeds off the worries that swirl round and round in our heads.
 As human beings, we very much dislike uncertainty – this is again an evolutionary and innate mechanism, as we're more likely to survive if we know what's coming.
 Therefore, doubts over what the future holds (both immediate and long-term) produce uncomfortable mind and body feelings which drive us to find answers.